Poverty Is The Biggest Barrier To E-Learning In Africa and not poor internet...

 Ensuring consistent assessment of Writing and Speaking tests

-- Examiners work to clearly defined criteria, are subject to extensive quality control procedures and are qualified English language specialists with substantial relevant teaching experience.
+- Examiners work to clearly defined criteria, are subject to extensive quality control procedures.
+They are also qualified English language specialists with substantial relevant teaching experience.